eclipse-apoapsis/ort-server/secrets/README.md

 ## Purpose

-In order to access source code and artifact repositories for doing analysis runs, the ORT server must have correct credentials.
+To access source code and artifact repositories for doing analysis runs, the ORT server must have correct credentials.
 The infrastructure to be accessed is defined dynamically by users - by setting up the hierarchical structures for organizations, products, and repositories.
 While doing this, the corresponding credentials must be provided as well.
 This implies that an API is available to create, read, modify, and update secrets or credentials.